-Since 1986 the Colorado Anti-Violence Program has been dedicated to eliminating violence within and against the lesbian, gay, bisexual, transgender and queer (LGBTQ) communities in Colorado, and providing the highest quality services to survivors.
+Since 1986 Survivors Organizing for Liberation (SOL) has been dedicated to eliminating violence within and against the lesbian, gay, bisexual, transgender, and Queer (LGBTQ) communities in Colorado, and providing the highest quality services to survivors.